 The Autumn Crocus

 The autumn crocus is another plant with lovely flowers.
-It doesn't belong to the genus Crocus, however, even though its flowers look superficially similar to those of crocuses.
+It doesn't belong to the genus Crocus, however, even though its flowers look superficially similar to those of crocuses and its common name is similar.
 The scientific name of the autumn crocus is Colchicum autumnale.
 True crocuses belong to the iris family, but the autumn crocus belongs to the lily family.

 The autumn crocus contains poisonous alkaloids.
 All parts of the plant are toxic, but the toxins are most concentrated in the corm.
 The main poison in the plant is colchicine.
-At high concentrations colchicine is dangerous and even deadly.
-At low doses, it has medicinal benefits.
+At high concentrations, colchicine is dangerous and even deadly.
+At low ones, it has medicinal benefits.

 Colchicine is a prescribed medication that is used to treat gout attacks.
 Gout is also known as gouty arthritis because it affects joints, like other types of arthritis.
 The disorder is caused by excess uric acid in the blood.
-The acid causes inflammation in joints.
-The symptoms of this inflammation are redness, heat, swelling and pain.
-A gout attack appears suddenly, lasts for hours or days and is often very painful.
-It frequently affects the big toe.
+The acid causes inflammation in the joints.
+The symptoms of this inflammation include redness, heat, swelling, and pain.
+A gout attack appears suddenly, lasts for hours or days, and is often very painful.
+It frequently affects the big toe

 Colchicine was isolated from autumn crocus in 1820.
 Long before this time the plant was used medicinally for health problems, including gout.
 Its use was risky, however.
 Sometimes too much was prescribed and the patient died.

 Although colchicine has the potential to help, it also has the potential to harm.
 It's important that a patient takes colchicine only under a doctor's guidance.
 It mustn't be used if a person has certain health problems or takes particular medications.